tommywenjiezhang/GuessPassword/README.md

 <h1> GuessPassword </h1>
 This simple WebPage App allows the user to guess the correct word from random sorted array.
 If the user answer correctly, it will tell the user.
-Open index.hmtl with your favorite browser.
 "Congratulations, you win".if you guess the wrong word, it will tell you lost.
+So  Open index.hmtl with your favorite browser and Try it out.
 <img src="./guessPassword.gif">